Contact Us Today

 Domestic violence allegations are treated very seriously under Pennsylvania law.
 Any act of violence between a husband and wife, parents of a child, or family members deserves special protections under the law.
 However, no other types of cases result in more injustice because every situation has a different background that can lead to false allegations or other problems resulting in unfair penalties or consequences.

 Domestic Violence charges under Pennsylvania law can include the following types of crimes, but are not limited to:

-Call the Skinner Law Firm for a consultation about your domestic violence offense in Chester County and the surrounding areas of Lancaster County, Delaware county and Montgomery County at (267) 388-3476.
+Call the Skinner Law Firm for a consultation about your domestic violence offense in Chester County and the surrounding areas of Delaware County at (610) 436-1410

 A few common charges for domestic abuse in Pennsylvania include the following:

 Sexual Assault (Pennsylvania Consolidated Statutes Title 18 § 3124.1) is engaging in sexual intercourse with a person against their consent.
 A conviction for this offense is a felony of the second degree.

 Harassment (Pennsylvania Consolidated Statutes Title 18 § 2709) occurs when someone intends to harass another person by making physical contact, following them in a public place, repeatedly communicates with them, or engages in repeated conduct that serves no purpose.
 A conviction for this offense is a summary offense.

 Stalking (Pennsylvania Consolidated Statutes Title 18 § 2709.1) occurs when a person repeatedly follows or communicates with another person that puts them a reasonable fear of bodily injury or causes them severe emotional distress.
 This offense can be a misdemeanor of the first degree or a felony of the third degree.